Frequently Asked Questions

 Do I have to do the gateway courses before my elective courses?

 No. You can do the coursework in any order.
-It is highly recommended to take The Human Condition in the first year, as it is difficult to take courses in Q6.
+It is highly recommended to take Medical Humanities and the Arts in the first year, as it is difficult to take courses in Q6.

 Do I have to be in BEMH to take the gateway courses?